apibot-org/apibot-site/content/docs/assert-status.md

 ### Introduction ###
 The Assert Status node allows to evaluate the status code from a HTTP Response message.
 The node consists of three (3) parameters, which are the following:

-*Name, the name of the node
+* Name, the name of the node
-*Status From, the response status code minimum accepted value *Status To, the response status code maximum accepted value
+* Status From, the response status code minimum accepted value
+* Status To, the response status code maximum accepted value

 Below is an example of implementing the node.

 {{<figure src="/img/docs/assert-status-twitter-oauth2.png" caption="Assert Status">}}

-When executing the graph and looking at the results, the assert node would evaluate if the response status code was between does values, in the example shows the result when the assert failed.
+When executing the graph and looking at the results, the assert node would evaluate if the response status code was between does values, the example below shows the result when the assert failed.

 {{<figure src="/img/docs/assert-fail.png" caption="Executing a fail assert">}}